Rinchu93/cgal/Project-Ideas.md

 **Project description:**
 The goal of this project is to generalize the CGAL package [Point Set Shape Detection](https://doc.cgal.org/latest/Point_set_shape_detection_3/index.html#Chapter_Point_Set_Shape_Detection).
 The student needs to make several changes to the package, for example, generalize 3D Ransac and Region Growing algorithms and make them work both in 2D and 3D (now they are available only in 3D); make these algorithms work with other than points input elements, e.g. region growing can grow regions using connected polygons or segments as an input; make region growing detect other than lines and planes primitive shapes; any other ideas are also welcome.

-As a starting point for the student, I already have the 2D working and quite well-tested versions of the region growing on points and triangles (though they must be adapted).
+_To begin with:_ As a starting point for the student, I already have the 2D working and quite well-tested versions of the region growing on points and triangles (though they must be adapted).

-Concerning me as a mentor, I have some experience with applying both ransac and region growing to real use cases and I implemented the 2D versions of the algorithms above.
+_Help:_ Concerning me as a mentor, I have some experience with applying both ransac and region growing to real use cases and I implemented the 2D versions of the algorithms above.

-By implementing this change, the student will make a great impact onto current geometry processing pipelines and, in particular, it will be very useful in the urban reconstruction topic.
+_Impact:_ By implementing this change, the student will make a great impact onto current geometry processing pipelines and, in particular, it will be very useful in the urban reconstruction topic.

 **Required Skills:** C++, generic programming, basic geometry